EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 This switch tells the parser not to try and read anything, but print out information about what it would would try to read.
-Several useful bits of information are given, including a brief description of each tag in the following format (only a snippet of the output is reproduced here):
+Several useful bits of information are given, including a brief description of each tag in the following format.
+A snippet of the output is reproduced below:

 ~~~
  Tag                    Input   cast  (size,min)